 Career ideas: direct patient care roles

-For those who prefer working directly with patients and providing personal primary healthcare, there are a broad range of options available.
+For those who prefer working directly with patients and providing personal primary healthcare, there are a broad range of options available for travel nurse adventures.
 Most of the higher level job roles in this category involve specializing in treating a particular patient group or medical condition.
 For example:

 This involves working with children from infancy all the way up to the end of their teenage years, educating them about healthy lifestyles and other relevant issues as well as treating a wide variety of healthcare conditions.
 The job requires a good sense of humor, lots of patience, strong communication skills, and a knack for making intimidating medical procedures feel less scary!